👤 By Adenike Lucas, EXCLUSIVE

 Most people assume Nigerians are the only type of people that if pushed into the wall, would bounce back; you can never break a Nigerian, but Sega Link, a graduate from the prestigious University of Lagos, says he is not that kind of person.

 “If you push me to the wall, I know that the heart that has all the capabilities of wonderful virtues also as the capability of evil.”

 The activist, who is currently researching his PhD on Environmental sustainability, explains among other training – the military exercise he received as a teenager and how it has equipped him with the necessary skill that would fight off any potential bullies.

-Despite, his close ties with Abdulrahman Bello Dambazau, the minister of interior, Sega Link refuses to use his link to gain favours.
+Despite, his close ties with Abdulrahman Bello Dambazau, the minister of interior, Sega Link refuses to use his connections to gain favours.
 He says is no slave to any administration and would not “Osinbajolies” himself.